4D-Research-Lab/Archaeological-surfaces-to-volume/README.md

 # 3D volume generation
-The code in `vol_generation_script.py` is a Blender ([Free to download here](https://www.blender.org/)) script written in Python 3 used to produce a 3D volumetric mesh/object between 2 input meshes.
+The code in `vol_generation_script.py` is a Blender script written in Python 3 used to produce a 3D volumetric mesh/object between 2 input meshes.
 This can be done on more than 2 meshes, for each consecutive pair of meshes (top to bottom) a 3D volume with a certain color is generated.
 Also the volume of each of this layers and the total volume of all layers is calculated.
 The purpose of this is to give archeologists a tool to visualize and analyse their data better.
 The input data is expected to be different stadia of excavation surfaces and have to be already loaded and selected in Blender.

 ### Example input
 ![Example input](/Images/before_meshes.png "Exaple input")